If you are in need of Respondus 4.0, please contact Dee Thornton at dthornt@ju.edu or 1 904 256-7972.

 Guide: Creating a TII Assignment (Revised Method)

-Turnitin is a web-based writing assessment toolkit which allows instructors to provide feedback to students through markup tools, rubrics, proofing tools and originality reports to detect plagiarism.
+Turnitin is a web-based writing assessment toolkit that allows instructors to provide feedback to students through markup tools, rubrics, proofing tools, and originality reports to detect plagiarism.
 Turnitin also provides peer review options.
 Click to learn more.

 Prevent Plagiarism